CEMeNT-PSAAP/MCDC/docs/source/reference/python_api/index.rst

 Transport techniques
 ^^^^^^^^^^^^^^^^^^^^

-Transport techniques are configured directly on the simulation instance.
-See :class:`mcdc.Simulation` for their signatures and examples.
+Transport techniques are grouped under ``simulation.technique``.
+For example, enable implicit capture with ``simulation.technique.implicit_capture()``.
+See :class:`mcdc.Simulation` for the ownership model and examples.

 Compiling and running
 ^^^^^^^^^^^^^^^^^^^^^